coderamen666/srd-v3.5-md/magic-items/magic-items-i-basics-and-creation.md

 Each location on the body, or body slot, has one or more affinities: a word or phrase that describes the general function or nature of magic items designed for that body slot.
-Body slot affinities are deliberately broad, abstract categorizations, because a hard-and-fast rule can't cover the great variety among wondrous items.
+Body slot affinities are deliberately broad, abstract categorizations, because a hard-and-fast rule can’t cover the great variety among wondrous items.

 You can use the affinities in the list below to guide your decisions on